learn-co-students/first-lab-ruby-learn-cli-osx-intro-to-learn/README.md

 ## Overview

-Now that you've learned all about how to work on Lab's on Learn, we're going to practice using the Learn CLI to work on this very lab.
+Now that you've learned all about how to work on Labs on Learn, we're going to practice using the Learn CLI to work on this very lab.
 To complete this lab you need to:

 1. Open the lab with the Learn CLI
 2. Make a change to the `edit-me.txt` file or add a new file.